lisa-dmt/tegis-feedreader/Readme.txt

 -------------------------------------
  * One can now send a feed's URL via E-Mail and SMS
  * One can now send a story via E-Mail and SMS
+ * Fixed a problem, when dashboard it tapped while application is running

 Version 1.2.2 (Maintenance Release)
 -----------------------------------